-CitationWamoyi, Joyce; Balvanz, Peter; Atkins, Kaitlyn; Gichane, Margaret W.; Majani, Esther; Pettifor, Audrey E.; & Maman, Suzanne (Online ahead of print).
-Conceptualization of Empowerment and Pathways Through Which Cash Transfers Work to Empower Young Women to Reduce HIV Risk: A Qualitative Study in Tanzania.
-AIDS and Behavior.
+CitationWamoyi, Joyce; Balvanz, Peter; Atkins, Kaitlyn; Gichane, Margaret W.; Majani, Esther; Pettifor, Audrey E.; & Maman, Suzanne (2020).
+Conceptualization of Empowerment and Pathways through Which Cash Transfers Work to Empower Young Women to Reduce HIV Risk: A Qualitative Study in Tanzania.
+AIDS and Behavior, 24(11), 3024-3032.
+PMCID: PMC7728638

 AbstractAlthough cash transfers (CT) are hypothesized to reduce AGYW's HIV risk, little is known about the mechanisms through which CT empower AGYW.
 We explored the impact of a CT intervention on AGYW's sexual decision-making in order to describe the pathways through which the cash may influence risk behavior.
 The study employed qualitative methods involving: 20 longitudinal in-depth interviews (IDIs), 40 cross-sectional IDIs, 20 narrative IDIs, and two focus group discussions with AGYW ages 15-23 participating in a CT intervention.
 AGYW's conceptualized empowerment as: "independence", "hope and aspiration".
 Potential pathways through which CT empowered AGYW were: economic, hope and aspiration for a better future, and access to knowledge.
 As a result of this empowerment, AGYW reported reductions in transactional sex, experiences of intimate partner violence, and risky-sexual behaviour.
 A sense of responsibility developed through economic empowerment, enhanced participants' self-esteem and confidence in decision-making leading to changes in AGYW's sexual risk behaviors.